Which company has the cheapest car insurance in New Mexico for a bad driving record?

 USAA$1,054$2,093

-Cheapest car insurance in New Mexico with multiple tickets
+What is the cheapest car insurance in New Mexico with multiple tickets?

 The cheapest insurer for drivers with multiple tickets is State Farm, with rates averaging $1,788 annually or $149 monthly.